The-Balance-FFXIV/balance-static/content/jobs/casters/black-mage/advanced-non-standard-blm-guide.md

 Cast confirmation, a key mechanic of the game, does not happen at the end of the cast, but rather ~0.5 seconds before the cast is done.
 This is the same as the slidecast window.
 This means B3 and F3 will transition to the opposite element not at the end of their casts, but 0.5 seconds before.

-Tracking MP ticks is highly sps and ping dependent.
+Tracking MP ticks is highly SpS and ping dependent.
 You should do calculations for your own set and test their consistency.
 [You can find a few examples of these calculations here.](https://docs.google.com/document/d/1ZIDcUAtCpTBIleuKGK1BebgLdcoEfBZQlvaeqaAQ_9k/edit?usp=sharing) I aimed to show the thought process with these examples and what I have done is not the only methodology.
 The key takeaway of this section is that it is possible to know precisely whether or not a filler skip is possible, as well as knowing the probability of filler skip in each line.

 ## Utilizing Micro and Frozen Downtimes